 - (Ed.), The Early Diaries of Henry Crabb Robinson (Oxford: Oxford University Press, forthcoming).
 For more, please see here.

 - Henry Crabb Robinson: Romantic Comparatist, 1790–1811 (Liverpool: Liverpool University Press, 2020).
 For more info, please click here.

 ‘The study of Romantic criticism has gained new dimension with Philipp Hunnekuhl’s stunning exposition of Henry Crabb Robinson’s early reviews, essays, and translations’.
-Frederick Burwick (University of California, Los Angeles)
+Prof. Frederick Burwick (University of California, Los Angeles)

 ‘a fantastic overview of a figure now deservedly receiving increased attention in Romantic scholarship’.
-Tom Marshall (University of Durham), The Wordsworth Circle
+Dr Tom Marshall (University of Durham), The Wordsworth Circle

 Journal Articles, Book Chapters, and Encyclopaedia Entries

-- Seventeen entries (11,000 words in total) in London’s East End: A Short Encyclopedia, ed. by Kevin A. Morrison (Jefferson, NC: McFarland & Co): ‘Aldgate’, ‘Dissenting academies’, ‘East End My Cradle’ (novel by Willy Goldman), ‘Emanuel Litvinoff’, ‘Jew Boy’ (novel by Simon Blumenfeld), ‘Journey Through a Small Planet’ (novel by Emanuel Litvinoff), ‘“Limehouse”’ (poem by Clement Attlee), ‘Mile End’, ‘Oswald Mosley’, ‘Rodinsky’s Room’ (non-fiction book by Rachel Lichtenstein and Iain Sinclair), ‘Rudolf Rocker’, ‘Simon Blumenfeld’, ‘Spitalfields’, ‘Spitalfields Market’, ‘The Satanic Verses’ (novel by Salman Rushdie), ‘Willy Goldman’, and ‘Wolf Mankowitz’ (forthcoming).
+- Seventeen entries (11,000 words in total) in London’s East End: A Short Encyclopedia, ed. by Kevin A. Morrison (Jefferson, NC: McFarland & Co): ‘Aldgate’, ‘Dissenting academies’, ‘East End My Cradle’ (memoir by Willy Goldman), ‘Emanuel Litvinoff’, ‘Jew Boy’ (novel by Simon Blumenfeld), ‘Journey Through a Small Planet’ (memoir by Emanuel Litvinoff), ‘“Limehouse”’ (poem by Clement Attlee), ‘Mile End’, ‘Oswald Mosley’, ‘Rodinsky’s Room’ (non-fiction book by Rachel Lichtenstein and Iain Sinclair), ‘Rudolf Rocker’, ‘Simon Blumenfeld’, ‘Spitalfields’, ‘Spitalfields Market’, ‘The Satanic Verses’ (novel by Salman Rushdie), ‘Willy Goldman’, and ‘Wolf Mankowitz’ (forthcoming).

 - ‘Private Libraries’, in The Palgrave Encyclopedia of Romantic-Era Women’s Writing, eds.
 Natasha Duquette, Susanne Schmid, et al. (Basingstoke and New York: Palgrave Macmillan, 2021).
 Please click here for more.